marcoschouten/marcoschouten.github.io/index.md

 <p style="font-size:18px;">

+## About

-I am a PhD student at the Technical University of Denmark (DTU), working within the Pioneer Centre for Artificial Intelligence.
+I am a PhD student at the <a href="https://www.dtu.dk/">Technical University of Denmark</a> working within the <a href="https://www.aicentre.dk/">Pioneer Centre for AI</a>.
 I am fortunate to be advised by <a href="https://people.csail.mit.edu/dimpapa/">Prof. Dimitrios Papadopoulos</a> and <a href="https://sergebelongie.github.io/">Director & Prof. Serge Belongie</a>.

 <p style="font-size:18px;">

-My research focuses on deep learning in human-machine collaboration, with a particular emphasis on the multimodal integration of visual and language data.
+My research focuses on deep learning in **human-machine collaboration**, with a particular emphasis on the multimodal integration of visual and language data.

 </p>